 Trauma studies, cultural rhetorics, digital rhetorics, collage making

-I am a second-year PhD student in cultural rhetorics.
+I am a third-year PhD student in cultural rhetorics.
 My research focuses on trauma studies and the ways that we can study trauma at the intersections of cultural and digital rhetorics.
-I study how we can use multimodal composing and art therapy to cope with trauma.
-As a research assistant for the Writing in the Digital Environments (WIDE) research center at MSU, I also work with communities, practitioners, and researchers to address usability problems.
+Specifically, I study how we can use multimodal, nonlinear, and digital composing alongside art therapy to cope with trauma.
+I currently serve as a research assistant for the Corpus and Repository of Writing (CROW), a multi-institutional research project devoted to creating a new digital archive to support new forms of writing research.

 Brentnell, Lauren.
 “Mentorship Across the University: Facilitating Interdisciplinary Pedagogy.”
 Thomas R. Watson Conference.
 20-22 October 2016.

 Baldwin, Dianna, Lauren Brentnell, Tania de Sostoa-McCue, Beth Martin, Dawn Opel, and Liza Potts.
 “Women as Makers in/around/against Popular Media Culture.”
 Cultural Rhetorics Conference.
 1 October 2016.

 Brentnell, Lauren.
 “Representation in Non-Linear Narratives: Text-Based Games and the Question of Agency.”
 National Popular Culture Association.
 23 March 2016.